oOSoulstormOo/Projet-7_Chic-Dressing_Formation_Dev/wp-content/plugins/social-warfare/readme.txt

 We've built a tool right into Social Warfare called <a href="https://warfareplugins.com/support/recover-social-share-counts-after-changing-permalink-settings/?utm_medium=repository&utm_campaign=description&utm_source=wordpress_org&utm_content=repo_description" target="_blank" rel="friend">Share Recovery</a> which allows you to get back your lost share counts if you've ever had to modify your permalink settings.

-= Social Authorship, Twitter Cards, Rich Pins and More = It nice to have your stuff shared on social media, it's even nicer when you get mentioned in the social share!
+= Social Authorship, Twitter Cards, Rich Pins and More = It's nice to have your stuff shared on social media, it's even nicer when you get mentioned in the social share!
 With Social Warfare you can ensure that your authorship is always in place, including:

 * Facebook author and publisher attribution
 * Facebook app link (advanced users)